Skip to main content

 Accountants may pursue a number of different job titles, including:

-• Auditors.
-Review an organization’s financial records.
+• Auditor: Review an organization’s financial records.
 Subcategories may include information technology auditors, who are tasked to evaluate financial data in technology systems, as well as internal/external auditors, who analyze financial resources and come up with solutions to reduce waste.

-• Financial accountants.
-Handle financial reporting and prepare statements for shareholders, creditors, potential investors and the general public.
+• Financial accountant: Handle financial reporting and prepare statements for shareholders, creditors, potential investors and the general public.
 Financial accounting plays a major role influencing a company's cost and budget, and therefore improving their overall financial standing.

-• Public accountants.
-Prepare and audit tax returns for companies, government entities or individuals.
+• Public accountant: Prepare and audit tax returns for companies, government entities or individuals.
 You may work for a large accounting firm, or even work your way up to opening your own agency.
 Some public accountants have specialties including in fields such as criminal justice (read about how to become a forensic accountant).
 A certified public accountant (CPA) distinction is required.

 While the above roles represent the many different facets of accounting, these aren't the only options.
 An accounting degree can also prepare you for a number of other jobs in finance, such as: